TAGC/Semver/README.md

 Project Health Metrics
 ---

 This project is continuously analysed by Jacoco (to calculate test code coverage) and CodeNarc (to identify coding issues).

-- Present code coverage: 46.5%
-- Present high priority issues: 0
-- Present medium priority issues: 2
-- Present low priority issues: 3
+These reports are generated in a separate build to the rest of the project, so they may not be fully up-to-date with the source code in this repository.
+Please check the generation date within the CodeNarc report linked below to see when these reports were generated.
+Both reports linked below were generated at the same time.

-More detailed information about code coverage can be found in the [Jacoco report](http://tagc.github.io/Semver/health/jacoco/index.html)*.
+Information about code coverage can be found in the [Jacoco report](http://tagc.github.io/Semver/health/jacoco/index.html).

-More detailed information about coding issues can be found in the [CodeNarc report](http://tagc.github.io/Semver/health/codenarc/main.html)*.
+Information about coding issues can be found in the [CodeNarc report](http://tagc.github.io/Semver/health/codenarc/main.html).

 Documentation
 ---

+The documentation for this project is generated in a separate build to the rest of the project, so it may not be fully up-to-date with the source code in this repository.
+The documentation is generated at the same time as the project health reports; review the CodeNarc report to find what time this documentation was generated.

-You can access the documentation for this project from [here](http://tagc.github.io/Semver/docs/groovydoc/index.html)*.
+You can access the documentation for this project from [here](http://tagc.github.io/Semver/docs/groovydoc/index.html).

 Acknowledgements
 ---